owensgl/biol525D/Topic_1/readme.md

 1. Tool to transfer files over SFTP (secure file transfer protocol) or SCP (secure copy).
 We can use these tools to browse and transfer files back and forth between your workstation and the server.
-We recommend one of the following options:
+Get *one* of the following options:

    * _Graphical option 1_: [Cyberduck](https://cyberduck.io/?l=en) (Mac &
     Windows).
 This is a graphical tool that will allow you to transfer